sofia099/vector_search_demo/README.md

     _input
   ```

   6. In the next page, type a workspace name and collection name.
-I used workspace=`movies` and collection=`imdb_movies`
+I used workspace=`movies` and collection=`imdb_movies`.
+I also recommend swithing your Virtual Instance to a dedicated size (this just means that your ingestion will be on a cluster that only you are using - so its not shared with other users.
+In Rockset any Virtual Instance that is a size Small or greater is on a dedicated VI).
+If you are a new trial user, you will see an option to switch your Virtual Instance to a medium.
+There is no additional cost for trial users since they have $300 credit to use up.
+Saves so much time!
-  7. Final step is to click "Create" and wait for the data to bulk ingest into your Rockset collection.
+  8. Final step is to click "Create" and wait for the data to bulk ingest into your Rockset collection.
 This will take anywhere from 5-10min with embedded IMDb dataset.
 The final dataset will be ~243k docs and ~8.2 GiB.<br /><br />

 ## Step 3: Execute a Vector Search Query using Rockset's API